pymorphy-community/.github/profile/README.md

 We are trying to revive and continue development of [Pymorphy2](https://github.com/pymorphy2/pymorphy2) project.

 Why separate organization?
-See related issue on [pymorphy2/pymorphy2](https://github.com/pymorphy2/pymorphy2/issues/160).
+See related issue: https://github.com/pymorphy2/pymorphy2/issues/160.

 See: